Professional and seasoned woodworkers find a router indispensable for completing a range of cabinetry and woodwork jobs.

 Why Buy a Router Lift?

 A router lift relieves you from the hassle of having to make height adjustments from underneath the table.
-A router lift allows you to make adjustments in height above the workbench and frees you from the need to detach the router for changing bits.
+A router lift allows you to make adjustments in height above the workbench and frees you from the need to detach the router for changing the wood router bits.
 Router lifts are mounting plates that come equipped with a built-in movable component that attaches the router to the workbench.

 The availability of various types of router lifts can make the task of finding an appropriate product remarkably difficult.
 We’ve put together this article to make it easier for you to shop for a router lift that will best serve your needs and preferences.